rmetzger/flink-community-tools/readme.md

 Description: This effort is related to [this pull request](https://github.com/apache/flink/pull/6873).
 On each new pull request, automatically post a comment with the following contents:
 ```
+Thanks a lot for your contribution to the Apache Flink project.
+I'm the @flinkbot.
+I help the community
+to review your pull request.
+We will use this comment to track the progress of the review.

 # Review Progress

 * [ ] 1.
 The [contribution] is well-described.